Ircama/hostp2pd/README.md

 The `network` stanzas will define persistent GO groups if the following three conditions occur:

--	The SSID shall begin with the `ssid="DIRECT-..."` prefix (P2P_WILDCARD_SSID), otherwise the group is not announced to the network as a P2P group; any alphanumeric string can be used after DIRECT- prefix; empirically, the documented format "DIRECT-<random two octets>" (with optional postfix) is not needed.
+-	The SSID shall begin with the `ssid="DIRECT-..."` prefix (P2P_WILDCARD_SSID), otherwise the group is not announced to the network as a P2P group; any alphanumeric string can be used after "DIRECT-" prefix; empirically, the documented format "DIRECT-<random two octets>" (with optional postfix) is not needed.
--	A `mode=3` directive shall be present, meaning WPAS_MODE_P2P_GO, otherwise the related p2p_group_add command fails for unproper group specification
+-	A `mode=3` directive shall be present, meaning WPAS_MODE_P2P_GO, otherwise the related `p2p_group_add` command fails for unproper group specification.
 -	A `disabled=2` directive shall be present, meaning persistent P2P group, otherwise the stanza is not even recognized and listed as persistent (`disabled=0` means normal network; `disabled=1` will announce a disabled network).

 The following usage modes are allowed:

 - interactive mode (with no option, by default *hostp2pd* starts in interactive mode; a prompt is shown)
 - batch mode (use `-b` option; e.g., `-b -` or `-b output_file_name`
-- daemon mode (use `-d` option; alternatively to `-d`, option `-t` terminates a running daemon and option `-r` dynamically reloads the configuration of a running program)
+- daemon mode (use `-d` option).
+Suggested configuration.
+If a daemon process is active, option `-t` terminates a running daemon and option `-r` dynamically reloads the configuration of a running program.

+When running as a daemon, *hostp2pd* prevents multiple instances over the same P2P-Device interface by using lock files with name "/var/run/hostp2pd-<interface>.pid", where *<interface>* is the name of the P2P-Device interface.

 ## hostp2pd.yaml

 Check the [hostp2pd.yaml example file](hostp2pd.yaml).
-It is suggested to install it to /etc/hostp2pd.yaml
+It is suggested to install it to /etc/hostp2pd.yaml.

 ## systemctl